Xunnamius/webpack-node-module-types/README.md

 ## Usage

-In addition to the bare import, this module exports two deep imports: `/sync` and `/async`.
+In addition to the bare import, this module exports two deep exports: `/sync` and `/async`.

 ```TypeScript